DouniaBK/joe_and_the_chick/README.md

 Joe and the chick is a simple snake game with level design architecture and story telling.
 This game inspired by the character of Joe Tribiani from the world loved series, Friends.
 In this game the snake plays the role of Joe, chasing chicks, eating pastrami sandwiches and well sometimes he scores and othertimes he just puts his foot(tail) in his mouth and gets burned.
-Throughout the chick chase, Joe might be tempted by a Pastrami sandwitch to increase his score by two points or an attractive chick but that might just lead to his demise.
+Throughout the chick chase, Joe might be tempted by a Pastrami sandwitch to increase his score by two points or an attractive chick but that might just lead to his demise if the chick took some self defense classes.
 As Joe scores more, he will continue to the next level, where more rewards, traps, speed and barriers will appear to increase the difficulty of the game.
-Joe and the chicks is designed as a fun, relaxing inbettwen thoughts/meetings type of game that boosts morals and clears the mind.
+Joe and the chicks is designed as a fun, relaxing inbettwen thoughtsand meetings type of game that boosts morals and clears the mind.
 The game is played on a python terminal and designed using curses textpad as a field and emojis and unicode characters to construct the environment.

 # Table of Contents
 ## UX